Industry Insights

 From Clawdbot to OpenClaw: The Fastest-Growing Open-Source Project in History

-Peter Steinberger built an AI agent, Anthropic sent a trademark claim, and two rebrands in four days later — OpenClaw became the fastest-growing open-source project ever.
-350,000+ GitHub stars.
-NVIDIA backing.
+Peter Steinberger built an AI coding agent, Anthropic sent two trademark claims in four days, the community voted on a new name, and then OpenClaw became the fastest-growing open source project in GitHub history: 350,000+ stars, NVIDIA contributing engineers, Jensen Huang calling it the operating system for agentic computers.
 Here's the full story.

 From Clawdbot to OpenClaw: The Fastest-Growing Open-Source Project in History

-OpenClaw began as a side project called “Clawdbot,” built by Peter Steinberger — the Austrian developer who founded PSPDFKit, a PDF framework used by Dropbox, Autodesk, and hundreds of enterprise companies.
-Steinberger wanted an AI coding agent that could write code, run tests, and commit changes autonomously using Anthropic’s Claude models.
+Answer capsule.
+OpenClaw began as a side project called “Clawdbot,” built by Peter Steinberger — the Austrian developer who founded PSPDFKit, a PDF framework used by Dropbox, Autodesk, SAP, and hundreds of other enterprise companies.
+Steinberger sold PSPDFKit, wanted an AI coding agent that could actually write code and commit changes autonomously using Anthropic’s Claude models, and built one.
+He open-sourced it in early 2025.
+Within 48 hours, it was the #1 trending repository on GitHub.
+Three days later, Anthropic’s legal team filed a trademark claim over the name — and the story took a turn that would accidentally create the fastest-growing open source project in GitHub history.

 From Clawdbot to OpenClaw: The Fastest-Growing Open-Source Project in History

-But then Anthropic’s legal team got involved.
-And the story took a turn that would accidentally create the fastest-growing open-source project in history.
+But then Anthropic’s legal team got involved, and the story took a turn that would accidentally create the fastest-growing open-source project in GitHub history.

 How Did OpenClaw Hit 350,000+ GitHub Stars?